zentyal/zentyal/docs/en/user/events.rst

    (:ref:`mail-service-ref`).

 Before enabling any event watcher you have to make sure that the events module is enabled.
-Go to :menuselection `Module status` and check the :guilabel:`events` module.
+Go to :menuselection:`Module status` and check the :guilabel:`events` module.

 Unlike in the Logs module, where all services are enabled by default except